 - Does the newspaper document traditionally underrepresented regions or communities?

-- Does the newspaper include significant coverage of the local community?
+- Does the newspaper include significant coverage of the local community or largely syndicated content?

 - Does the newspaper come from an area of the state that has little representation on DigitalNC?
-(Titles that have not previously been digitized will be given priority.)
+(Titles that have not previously been digitized will be given priority.
+Here’s a title list and a map showing coverage.)

-- Are the images of the pages on microfilm legible, or are there significant sections where it is difficult to read the text?
+- Are the images on microfilm legible, or is it difficult to read the text?

-- If the newspaper is digitized, will the nominating library promote the digital project through programs and announcements?
+- If the newspaper is selected for digitization, will the nominating institution promote the digital project through programs and announcements?